yoidog/Herb/README.md

 Can be indeed fun as much as you're using it, you can discover lots of stuff in herb.

-Maybe you can be self taught, well... up for a challenge? learn Herb without any tutorials or samples, well i showed you a sample script.

 Herb is a small language aswell.

 ## I keep getting errors trying to run Herb :herb: in terminal.